OliverHennhoefer/unquad/docs/source/user_guide/statistical_concepts.md

 ## False Discovery Rate (FDR) Control

-FDR control is a multiple testing procedure that limits the expected proportion of false discoveries among all discoveries. unquad implements the Benjamini-Hochberg procedure, which:
+FDR control is a multiple testing procedure that limits the expected proportion of false discoveries among all discoveries. nonconform implements the Benjamini-Hochberg procedure, which:

 1. Controls FDR at a specified level α
 2. Is more powerful than family-wise error rate control